Should You Wash Your Hair With Hot or Cold Water?

 So which is it?

-Which temperature of water is the king of hair care, and which can save your luscious locks from the daily damage of life?
+Which water temperature is the king of hair care, and which can save your luscious locks from the daily damage of life?

 Well, the truth is that both hot and cold water have their uses, and both can be uniquely beneficial in their own way.

-Let's take a look at when you should choose hot water and when to choose cold water when washing your hair.
+Let's take a look at when you should choose hot water and choose cold water when washing your hair.

 When to Wash Your Hair With Hot Water